ibm-cloud-docs/cis/deploy-rule-sets.md

 ### Updating deployed ruleset from the CLI
 {: #cli-update-entry-point-rule-set}

-To update a ruleset that has been deployed by using the CLI, run the following command:
+To update a managed ruleset that has been deployed by using the CLI, run the following command:

 ```sh
 ibmcloud cis managed-waf deployment-add-ruleset DNS_DOMAIN_ID RULESET_ID [--match EXPRESSION] [--enabled true|false] [--override-action ACTION] [--override-status STATUS] [--paranoia-level LEVEL] [--override-rules RULE] [-i, --instance INSTANCE] [--output FORMAT]